Kosovo–Russia relations

 Kosovo and Russia do not have official relations due to Russia's support for Serbia in the Kosovo issue.
 However, the relationship between the two nations has been relatively cold, although relations have been warming in recent years.

 History

 Following the 2008 Kosovo declaration of independence, Russia immediately took a pro-Serbian stance, and strongly opposed to the independence of Kosovo.
 Opposition against Kosovo's independence since then have been remained even after the end of Vladimir Putin's first term as Russian President.

-On 19 February 2009, in response to Hashim Thaçi's information that Russia is planning the recognition of Kosovo.
-The Minister Lavrov responded on the following day by saying "I think Mr. Thaci is indulging in wishful thinking...
-Mr. Thaci is the last person to make statements on behalf of the Russian Federation" and that "When discussing the problem of Kosovo, the Russian side confirms that our position remains the same and supports the settlement of this problem in accordance with Security Council Resolution 1244.
-Our support for Serbia's course of action in defending its sovereignty and territorial integrity also stays firm".
+The relationship between Kosovo and Russia is shaped by a combination of geopolitical, historical, and diplomatic factors, primarily revolving around Russia's steadfast opposition to Kosovo's independence.
+This complex relationship remains a key issue in the broader international context of the Western Balkans, where the legacy of the 1990s conflicts still reverberates.